Optional Practical Training (OPT)

 - If your OPT application is approved you will receive an I-797C Approval Notice/Employment Authorization Card (EAD).

-- You are responsible for reporting the following changes to the International Center by completing an OPT Employment Update form and uploading it to the IC's upload request tool or updating the SEVP Portal within 10 days to update your SEVIS record:
+- You are responsible for reporting the following changes to the International Center by updating the SEVP Portal within 10 days to update your SEVIS record.
+If you have trouble updating your information on your own, you may complete an OPT Employment Update form and upload it to the IC's upload request tool here:

 - local address